85

 Reply to bluebird

 Jobs for ‘the boys’ bluebird.
 I am reminded of the disturbing facts about Aspartame many years ago, when Rumsfeld “executed some of the worst decisions in American foreign policy and got a medal for it.
 I have been reading up on this strange chapter in the history of Donald Rumsfeld and have learned two things.
 One, the chemical additive aspartame is potentially a cancer and brain tumor-causing substance that has no place in our food.
 And two, the reasons and means by which Rumsfeld helped get it approved are nefarious at best, criminal at worst.
 And by the way, that medal that Rumsfeld got back in 2004 was the Presidential Medal of FREEDOM.
 Evidently, “Freedom” means the right to use your powerful friends in Washington to approve your company’s dangerous substance for human consumption and make a fat bonus on the way out the door.
-So how did aspartame become… Read more »
+So how did aspartame become legal?
+And more importantly, if it had been rejected multiple times over fears of brain tumors and cancer, why?

 rraa